To find materials on Japanese popular culture, use the following geographic terms to add to your subject searches (e.g., popular culture -- Japan)

 The home of Sega, Sony, Atari, and Nintendo, Japan is a powerhouse in the video game world.
 Check out the books and articles highlighted below to explore the history and influence of Japanese video games, or geemu, around the world.

 Image: A screenshot from the original 8-bit Nintendo Legend of Zelda.
 Source: Gamepedia

-The Library has over 600 manga titles and about 150 anime films and TV shows.
+The library has over 300 Manga titles in Japanese and many more in English.
+To browse these in the catalog, you can search for the subject: Comic books, strips, etc. and limit the language to Japanese.
+The library also has about 150 anime films and TV shows.
 Start your research with the books and journals listed here, and visit the LibGuides listed below for additional suggested resources and search tips.
 The box to the right explores gender and manga.